MSteib/soccersimu/README.md

 The best prediction accuracy I got now is 91.5%.
 Will go on developing more advanced models to achieve better performance.
 However one message is here to take home: These aliens have to watch mathces in >=3000 groups to get an idea of what they are guessing.
 That's equivalent to watching near 400 years of FIFA or UEFA cups, if they are held every year!
 #------------------------
-It is said a well built neural network algorithm can 'resemble' lots of complex, non-linear functions, successfully predicting y for a given x, without need to tackle what f(x) really is.
-Lots of examples are seen, like image recognition, automatic steering, etc. In this simulation, I am aimed to see and show off this super power.
+It is said a well built artificial neural network algorithm can 'resemble' lots of complex, non-linear functions, successfully predicting y for a given x, without need to tackle what f(x) really is.
+Lots of examples are seen, like image recognition, automatic steering, where neural networks have done amazing jobs.
+In this simulation, I am aimed to see and show off this super power.

 First, I generate a set of group match data and calculate the 'true' outcomes based on a set of rules, which are similar to European Championship rules.
 (Using historical data from UEFA may be another choice, but I personally think this data is not enough -- and it turns out not enough.)
 Then I will create a logistic regression programme and neural networks, to let them try to predict the outcomes, and see how well they can predict.